devhalls/spo-operational-scripts/README.md

 scripts/tx.sh submit
 ```

+---

 ## Voting

-Although voting methods are detailed above the new process makes it easier to build transactions:
+Although voting methods are detailed above this updated process makes it easier to build transactions:

 ```
 # COPY: Create you public rational named rationale-GOV_ACTION_ID-GOV_ACTION_INDEX.jsonld and publish to a public location